(Updated) States and Localities Continue to Address Workplace Harassment

-A “work group” will be tasked with developing model policies for preventing workplace sexual harassment, and best practices for employers and employees.
-These would be made publicly accessible on the Human Rights Commission’s website by January 2019.
+A “work group” was tasked with developing model policies for preventing workplace sexual harassment, and best practices for employers and employees.
+These were made publicly accessible on the Human Rights Commission’s website in January 2019.

 Even as states and localities continue to introduce new legislation to expand sexual harassment prevention, employers are encouraged to take steps to comply with current requirements under applicable laws to prevent and address inappropriate behavior and alleged harassment, taking corrective action where appropriate.